 '''

-ssh -Y jops@eee2
+ssh -Y jops@eee

 cd /data0/{your_username}/{EXP} # create the directory if does not exist

 '''

-(Recommended): Copy the processing.log file from an older experiment.
+(Recommended): Create a processing.log file to keep track of all steps that you are doing in this experiment.
 This file contains the steps to be performed so you do not miss any of them, and you can record all the issues spotted in the experiment.
+You can create the template of this file by typing: